Monaco beaten by rock-bottom Guingamp

 Monaco has little more than two weeks to heal any psychological scars before a Coupe de France date with minnow Canet Roussillon.

-Their next Ligue 1 assignment is away to Marseille on 14 January (NZDT).
+Their next Ligue 1 assignment is away to Marseille on 14 January (AEDT).